 Klitzman, Director of Columbia University’s Masters of Bioethics Program, suggests that progress has not been accompanied by adequate oversight or regulation.
 What are the limits of genetic screening, genetic testing, and gene editing technologies?
 The answer has as much to do with what risks are deemed acceptable and what risks are not.
 Designer babies are no longer the stuff of science fiction, but would-be parents aren’t exactly in a DNA Build-a-Bear.
 A transition is underway and Klitzman believes that parents need to understand the bleeding edge of what’s possible to have the necessary context to understand the technologies they are using — even in the process of basic screenings.

 Fatherly spoke to Dr. Klitzman about the current state of genetic testing and the potential risks of emerging technologies.

-So it’s the old debate: nature or nurture?
+So, it’s the old debate: nature or nurture?
 The answer is both.
 For a lot of traits, genetics explains the part but not all of the risk of the disease.
 So you may undergo genetic testing or you may screen embryos and the child may still get certain diseases.
-So it’s not always foolproof.
+It’s not always foolproof.

 But it’s better than nothing.

 It’s important for parents to get tested to see if they have recessive conditions particularly if it’s in their family.
 If anyone has cystic fibrosis in their family, they should be tested to know.
 If they’re a carrier, they should see if their spouse is a carrier.
 If anyone has breast cancer in their family, they should be tested to see if they have that mutation.
 I think people with sickle cell disease should be tested for that.
 I think any woman who is over 35 should have the embryo tested for down syndrome and other chromosomal abnormalities.
 So I think there are certain diseases.